-Sexual interpretations of Ridley Scott’s Alien (1979) abound, but few tie the overt sexuality of the film to its professed objective: to be scary.
-After all, Alien is a horror film set in space (specifically, a slasher; Ridley Scott excitedly explained the film to his cast as The Texas Chainsaw Massacre in space).
+Sexual interpretations of Ridley Scott’s Alien (1979) abound, but few tie the overt sexuality of the film to its professed objective, which is to be scary.
+Alien is a horror film (specifically, a slasher; Ridley Scott excitedly explained the film to his cast as The Texas Chainsaw Massacre in space).
 So then, why the sexual imagery and themes?
-Sex can be scary, and even when consensual and enjoyable it can adopt an air of fear, anxiety, and discomfort.
-The brilliance of Alien and its sexually-charged themes exists in the way it transitions from the comparatively timid and quaint hang-ups with sex to the abject violence and force inherent in the act of rape.
-Thus, visual symbolism in the film initially reminds us of both male and female sexual anatomy, but culminates with the incredibly aggressive sexuality of the rapist.
-As the film proceeds, the male aspects of the sex begin to dominate until the unbridled Xenomorph quite literally rapes its final victim.
-This fundamentally sexual characteristic serves to disturb the audience in two fashions: first by suggesting the anxiety and the scariness of the sexual organs and sex itself, and second by perverting sex into a primal violence and forcing the audience to experience it firsthand.
+Sex can be scary.
+Even when consensual and enjoyable, it can adopt an air of fear, anxiety, and discomfort.
+Scott’s brilliance with Alien and its sexually-charged themes lay in the way it transitions from our quaint hang-ups with sex to the terrifying violence inherent in the act of rape.
+Visual symbolism in the film initially reminds us of both male and female sexual anatomy, but transitions piecewise into the aggressive sexuality of the rapist.
+As the film proceeds, the male aspects of the sex begin to dominate until the unbridled Xenomorph literally rapes its final victim.
+These sexual characteristics serves to disturb the audience in two fashions: first by suggesting the anxiety and the scariness of the sexual organs and sex itself, and second by perverting sex into a primal violence and forcing the audience to experience it firsthand.

 When discussing the elements of Alien, it is crucial to identify the various creative minds responsible for this iconic monster and villain, which is commonly referred to as the Xenomorph.
 Writers Dan O’Bannon and Ronald Shosett initially conceived of the basic trajectory of the narrative, including the parasitic and sexual nature of the beast.
 For example, faced with the problem of how to get the alien on board in an interesting way, Shosett’s moment of Eureka came when he exclaimed to O’Bannon, “It should screw a member of the crew!”
 The two also played a key part in introducing the eventual director, Ridley Scott, to the man who would design the Xenomorph: Hans Rudolf (H.R.)
 Giger.
 Giger’s designs of the Xenomorph ranged through all four stages of its life cycle: Egg, Facehugger, Chestburster, and Adult.
 In each stage, we will detail and interpret the female sexuality, the male sexuality, and the relative proportions of each.
 Other sexual aspects of the film have decided sexual leanings and interpretations as well, but as this is the Great Villain Blogathon, most analysis will focus on the Xenomorph itself.